triton-inference-server/tutorials/Feature_Guide/Data_Pipelines/README.md

 ]

 ```
-In this case we are using the `http` client, and specifying the names of the input and outputs along with the expected datatype.
-Notice that in this case we are using the ensemble inputs/outputs, for instance `ensemble_input_string` for the string input to the ensemble.
-If you want to just query a singluar model, you can switch these for the layers for the model and fire the query to the specific model in the `client.infer(...)` function.
+In this case, we are using the `http` client, and specifying the names of the inputs and outputs along with the expected datatype.
+Notice that in this case, we are using the ensemble inputs/outputs, for instance `ensemble_input_string` for the string input to the ensemble.
+If you want to query one of the composing models individually, you can change the input names, output names, and model name to match the desired model.

 ```
 # Creating a client for the server